ahmerb/typescript-sequelize-article/article.md

 ![todo]

 If you try and pass an object that isn't exactly right, Typescript will know and tell you this at compile time!
-At compile time!!!
+At compile time!!
+With any good editor or IDE, you'll get these errors right in your editor.
 No more waiting till production before you realise that you've made a typo, or that some attribute is a string, not a number.

 ## Relationships are hard